-In 2013, we won six project competitions and received four honourable awards.
+Over the last year, we have won eight project competitions and received four honourable awards.

-We are a dedicated team of seventy architects, designers and construction managers.
+We are a dedicated team of 65 architects, designers and construction managers.

 We are committed to our role as decision-makers for the physical environment.
 In order to communicate this commitment, we joined the United Nations Global Compact in 2008.
 The Global Compact is the largest alliance for corporate social responsibility initiative in the world and reflects our commitment to develop socially innovative architecture that create long-term value for our clients, business partners and for society.